bytedance/Elkeid/driver/README.md

 ### Data Protocol

 Every hit of the above hook-points will generate a record.
-Each record contains several data itmes and the data items are being seperated by **data deliminator**: '**\x17**'.
+Each record contains several data items and the data items are being separated by **data deliminator**: '**\x17**'.

 A record contains **Common Data** and ***Private Data***, with the exception of Anti-rootkit, which does **NOT** have  **Common Data**.